-- 7.1 The Secretary must keep minutes of each meeting, which must include a record of the members present at that meeting.
-Draft minutes will be circulated promptly to all members of the Committee and attendees following the meeting, who will be invited to review these for factual accuracy. - 7.2 At each meeting, the minutes of the preceding meeting must be approved (or approved subject to amendments) as an accurate record of that meeting.
-The approved minutes of a meeting, unless the contrary is proved, are conclusive proof of the proceedings of that meeting. - 7.3 The minutes of each meeting of the Committee will be provided to the Council following each meeting.
+- 7.1 The Secretary must keep minutes of each meeting, which must include a record of the members present at that meeting. - 7.2 At each meeting, the minutes of the preceding meeting must be confirmed approved (or confirmed as amended approved subject to amendments) and be signed by the Chair as a true record of that meeting.
+The signed approved minutes of a meeting, unless the contrary is proved, are conclusive proof of the proceedings of that meeting. - 7.3 The minutes of each meeting of the Committee will be provided to the Council following must report to Council formally after each meeting.
 This may occur prior to the minutes being approved by the Committee.

-8. Conduct of meetings
+8. Conduct of Meetings

-- 8.1 The order of business at a meeting must follow that set out in the agenda unless it is varied by the Chair with the consent of the meeting. - 8.2 A member may only initiate a debate or move a motion on a matter which is not on the agenda with the consent of the Chair.
+8.1 The order of business at a meeting must follow that set out in the agenda unless it is varied by the Chair with the consent of the meeting.

+- 8.2 A member may only initiate a debate or move a motion on a matter which is not on the agenda with the consent of the Chair.
 All motions must relate to matters that are within or related to the functions of the Committee. - 8.3 A member must speak to the subject under discussion.
-The Chair may call attention to any irrelevance, repetition or other improper conduct on the part of a member and, where the member persists in that conduct, may direct that member to cease speaking. - 8.4 A ruling by the Chair on any question of order, whether or not provided for by the standing orders, is final and not open to debate.
+The Chair may call attention to any irrelevance, repetition or other improper conduct on the part of a member and, where the member persists in that conduct, may direct that member to cease speaking. - 8.4 A ruling by the Chair on any question of order, whether or not provided for by the Standing Orders, is final and not open to debate.